 Portugal's 17-day-old non--party government fell on Thursday night (14 September) when Parliament rejected its programme by an absolute majority.

-Portugal's 17-day-old non--party government fell on Thursday night (14 September) when Parliament rejected its programme by an absolute majority.
+Background: Portugal's 17-day-old non--party government fell on Thursday night (14 September) when Parliament rejected its programme by an absolute majority.
 The cabinet, headed by Prime Minister Alfredo Nobre da Costa, was defeated on a Socialist motion, but they will stay in office in a caretaker role until President Antonio Ramalho Eanes, can find their successor.

 It was clear that the end was near when the Socialists, Communists and Centre Democrats combined to thwart the Prime Minister's efforts to form a new government.